darafferty/losito/docs/source/scripts.rst

       --dec DEC            Target declination in rad
       --station            >LBA<, >HBA< or >both<
-      --lofarversion LOFARVERSION   >1< for the current instrument, >2< for LOFAR2.0 --minfreq MINFRE     Specify the lowest frequency of the observation.
+      --lofarversion LOFARVERSION   >1< for the current instrument, >2< for LOFAR2.0 --lbamode LBAMODE    LBA mode for LOFAR 1 - use sparse or outer (default).
+      --minfreq MINFREQ    Specify the lowest frequency of the observation.
       --maxfreq MAXFREQ    Highest frequency in Hz